mariuswernick/mariuswernick/README.md

 # 👋 Hi, I'm Marius Wernick

-I'm a Microsoft technology specialist focusing on Azure, Entra ID (Azure AD), and PowerShell automation.
+I'm a IT consultant focusing on Azure, Entra ID , and PowerShell automation.
 I create tools and scripts to help administrators manage their Microsoft environments more efficiently.

 ## 🔧 Technologies & Tools